Gout

 Gout is a type of arthritis that causes acute pain, inflammation and swelling in the joints, most commonly the metatarsal-phalangeal joint (the joint between the ball of the foot and the big toe) (1,2).
 Hyperuricemia over a long period can result in monosodium urate (MSU) crystal configuration in and around the joints (1,2).

-The aim of treatment is to manage acute gout attacks and to prevent further/future gout attacks and deposition of MSU crystals (1-3).
-Management consists of
+The aim of treatment is to prevent and treat acute gout attacks (flares) and deposition of MSU crystals (1-3).
+Management consists of medications including urate-lowering

 Continue Reading!